-SCHOOL NAME ST MARY'S CATHOLIC PRIMARY SCHOOL

-TYPE OF SCHOOL Mainstream Phase 4-11 yrs

-ACCESSIBILITY Fully Wheelchair Accessible Auditory/Visual enhancements To all teaching areas - we have a lift to gain access to the classrooms on the first floor.

-We have introduced hush boards to rooms where the acoustics were poor.
-All areas are marked as appropriate.

-Other Adaptions:

-CORE OFFER Are you currently able to deliver the 'core offer' as set out in Poole's Local Offer?
-Yes

-POLICIES Are the schools policies SEN Yes

-available on its website for: SAFEGUARDING Yes

-BEHAVIOUR Yes

-EQUALITY & DIVERSITY Yes

-DISABILITY Are you aware/familiar with the requirements of Yes LEGISLATION the Disability Discrimination Act 1995 and the Equality Act 2010.

-Please indicate what your school has to offer (over and above your core offer) In each of the following areas: Areas of Strength The Pastoral Support Worker, Mrs Bernie Wright, who is also an Emotional Literacy Support Assistant (ELSA), works throughout the school day to support children with a variety of needs both in groups and individually.
-Specialist Facilities/Equipment to support SEND Equipment needed to support children in school is purchased from the SEN budget.
+SCHOOL NAME ST MARY'S CATHOLIC PRIMARY SCHOOL TYPE OF SCHOOL Mainstream Pha ase 4-11 yrs 1 , ACCESSIBILITY Fully Wheelchair accessible To all teaching areas - we have a lift to gain access to the classrooms on the first floor.
+Auditory/Visual enhand cements We have hush boards in rooms where the acoustics are poor.
+All areas are clearly marked as appropriate.
+Other Adaptions: CORE OFFER , Are you currently able to deliver the 'core offer' as set out in Poole's Local Offer?
+POLICIES Are the school's SEN Yes policies available on SAFEGUARDING Yes its website for: BEHAVIOUR Yes EQUALITY AND DIVERSITY Yes DISABILITY LEGISLATION Are you aware/familiar with the requirements of the Disability Discrimination Act 1995 and the Equality Act 2010.
+Yes RANGE OF PROVISION Please indicate what your school has to offer (over and above your core offer) In each of the following areas Areas of strength The Pastoral Support Worker, Mrs Bernie Wright, who is also an Emotional Literacy Support Assistant (ELSA), works throughout the school day to support children with a variety of needs both in groups and individually.
+A Specialist Facilities/Equipment to support SEND Equipment needed to support children in school is purchased from the SEN budget.
 This includes equipment suggested by outside agencies e.g. weighted blankets or writing slopes advised in a report from an Occupation therapist.
 Sensory room - fully equipped with a range of sensory toys and equipment.

-Input from Educational Psychologists/Therapists/Advisory Teachers/other specialist support services Children with additional needs are supported through a range of intervention which increases as necessary to respond to the changing needs of any child (see details in Inclusion Policy).
+Input from Educational Psychologists/Therapists/Advisory Teachers/other specialist support services

+Children with additional needs are supported through a range of intervention which increases as necessary to respond to the changing needs of any child (see details in Inclusion Policy).
 If, with targeted intervention at 'school support' level, a child continues to make little progress, or continues to display concerning behaviours, the school may request support from other external agencies such as special schools, educational psychologist etc. Specialist assessments will be made if appropriate and advice, strategies and support given to support the child within school.
+We follow the graduated response document set out by BCP council to determine whether a child needs further assessment.